COL has been publishing monthly reports of the weather for over 50 years, and has

 membership is being part of a network of like-minded individuals, and being able to share their

 You don't have to keep your own weather records to be a member of COL – an interest in weather is all that is required.

 If you have a question about meteorology, climate or even a particular weather event, the COL membership represents a vast body of knowledge and experience in all areas of practical meteorology.
 Whether you've just bought, or perhaps been given, a new electronic weather station and are looking for help and guidance in setting it up and getting the best out of it, or have been making your own weather records with traditional raingauge and Stevenson screen for many years and are wondering how best to get all your records onto a computer, there are members who can help.
 We have a lively letters page in each bulletin, and regular regional meetings too."

 In September 2011, COL published a professionally-produced 450-page book containing comprehensive weather averages and extremes for almost 250 of its members sites – the first organisation in the world to publish printed climate averages for the new 30 year standard period of 1981-2010.

-Having recently published its 500th monthly bulletin, the next milestone is the 50th anniversary in 2020.
-COL may be now into its forties, but we have plenty of other ideas to keep the organisation fresh and relevant in today's world.
+COL may be now into its fifties, but we have plenty of ideas to keep the organisation fresh and relevant in today's world.
 We are always keen to welcome new members, from nine to ninety.
 Whether you have an old Six's thermometer on a north wall, or thousands of pounds worth of sophisticated computer-controlled sensors, whether you are recently retired or just starting junior school, whether you are a professional meteorologist or just 'interested in the weather', get in touch and see what we have to offer!
 You can join online.

-For more details, browse the website, or contact COL's membership secretary, John Damian Rodgers, Rosewood, Walton's Lane, North Muskham, Newark, Nottinghamshire NG23 6EU.
+For more details, browse the website, or contact COL's membership secretary, Damian Rodgers.